deltachat-bot/deltabot/README.rst

    bot.start()

-Replace "/path/to/bot/dir/", "<email>" and "<password>" for appropriate values and run the code, send a test message to the bot address: `/echo hello world`, the bot should reply with a "hello world" message.
+Replace "/path/to/bot/dir/", "<email>" and "<password>" with appropriate values and run the code, send a test message to the bot address: `/echo hello world`, the bot should reply with a "hello world" message.